Here are some tips on running a Bunnings BBQ fundraiser.

 - Esky or equivalent cooler

 - Tin foil or baking paper (makes the grill easier to clean)

 - Flyswatters (not fly spray) especially if hot

-Other possible food – don’t buy too much, and don’t make it too complicated.
+Other possibilities.
+But don’t make it too complicated.
 Better if you charge a bit extra to maximum your fundraising yield.

 - Potato crisps

 - Gourmet beef or chicken sausages

 - Tomato relish (nicer than sauce, add 25c)